MennaRIad89/Sunysol/replit.md

 ## Recent Changes

+- June 21, 2025: Enhanced lightbox navigation with image preloading and transition optimization for smooth browsing
 - June 21, 2025: Optimized gallery loading speed by compressing images (80-90% size reduction) and adding lazy loading
 - June 21, 2025: Fixed lightbox image sizing to display consistently on mobile and desktop with proper viewport constraints
 - June 21, 2025: Updated homepage gallery section to display all 42 user images from Gallaries folder with descriptive alt text